-The additional delay notices shall comply with all requirements for an original delay notice, except that no copy of the DWC informative pamphlet "QME/AME Fact Sheet"

-need be provided with the notice unless it has been revised since it was last provided.
+The additional delay notices shall comply with all requirements for an original delay notice, except that no copy of the DWC informative pamphlet "QME/AME Fact Sheet" need be provided with the notice unless it has been revised since it was last provided.

-(3) Notice of Denial of Any Temporary Disability Indemnity Payment.
+- (3) Notice of Denial of Any Temporary Disability Indemnity Payment.
 If the claims administrator denies liability for the payment of any period for which an employee claims temporary disability indemnity, the notice shall advise the employee of the denial and the reasons for it.
 The notice shall be sent within 14 days after the determination to deny was made.
-If the claims administrator's determination is based on a medical report, a copy of the medical report(s) shall be provided with the notice, except for psychiatric reports that the psychiatrist has recommended not be provided to the employee.

-(A) Where the denial is related to a medical issue and the employee is not represented by an attorney, the notice shall advise an unrepresented the employee of one of the following options:

-1. If the denial is based on a comprehensive medical evaluation, the injured worker employee may file an Application for Adjudication of Claim with the WCAB.

-2. If the injured worker has already received a comprehensive medical evaluation, and either party disputes the results of that evaluation, the injured worker may be asked to return to that physician for a new evaluation.
+If the claims administrator's determination is based on a medical report, a copy of the medical report(s) shall be provided with the notice, except for psychiatric reports that the psychiatrist has recommended not be provided to the employee. - (A) Where the denial is related to a medical issue and the employee is not represented by an attorney, the notice shall advise an unrepresented the employee of one of the following-options: - 1.
+If the denial is based on a comprehensive medical evaluation, and the employee disputes the results of the evaluation, the injured worker employee may file an Application for Adjudication of Claim with the WCAB. - 2.
+If the injured worker has already received a comprehensive medical evaluation, and either party disputes the results of that evaluation, the injured worker may be asked to return to that physician for a new evaluation. - 2.
+If the denial is based on the treating physician's evaluation of the employee's temporary disability status and the claims administrator agrees with those findings, the notice shall advise the employee that if he or she disagrees with the results of the evaluation, the employee must either: